Nervosys/Botnix/botnix/doc/manual/development/option-declarations.section.md

 Creates an Option attribute set for an option that specifies the package a module should use for some purpose.

 **Note**: You shouldn’t necessarily make package options for all of your modules.
-You can always overwrite a specific package throughout nixpkgs by using [nixpkgs overlays](https://nixos.org/manual/nixpkgs/stable/#chap-overlays).
+You can always overwrite a specific package throughout botpkgs by using [botpkgs overlays](https://nixos.org/manual/botpkgs/stable/#chap-overlays).

-The package is specified in the third argument under `default` as a list of strings representing its attribute path in nixpkgs (or another package set).
+The package is specified in the third argument under `default` as a list of strings representing its attribute path in botpkgs (or another package set).
-Because of this, you need to pass nixpkgs itself (or a subset) as the first argument.
+Because of this, you need to pass botpkgs itself (or a subset) as the first argument.

 The second argument may be either a string or a list of strings.
 It provides the display name of the package in the description of the generated option